How To Cover a Cake With Fondant Using the Wrap Method

 If you’d asked me when I started this blog, “what is the one thing you will never do a cake decorating tutorial on?”
-I wouldn’t have hesitated – my answer would be “covering a cake in fondant!”
+I wouldn’t have hesitated – my answer would be “showing how to cover a cake with fondant!”

 Fondant and I have issues.
 Like serious, personal issues.
-Fondant hates me.
-Hates me.
-I don’t know what I ever did to it to make it feel that way, but it does.
+For years, fondant hated me.
+Hated me.
+I don’t know what I ever did to it to make it feel that way, but it did.
 So there it is.

-For years, every time I would try and put fondant on a cake, something would go wrong.
+Every time I would try and put fondant on a cake, something would go wrong.
 The fondant would be too dry.
 It would be too soft and sticky.
 There would be air bubbles.
 Holes.
 It would stretch.
 It would tear.
 There would be tears (my tears, because of the tears).
-And that’s just on round cakes, don’t even get me started on squares.
+And that’s just on round cakes, don’t even get me started on square cakes!

-I know some of my cake preferences make things harder on myself.
+I know some of my cake preferences make things harder on me.
 I love sharp-edged cakes, and I love tall cakes.
 Both of which can make it harder to cover a cake.
 The sharp edges can tear the fondant, and the height of a cake can mean that before you’ve finished easing out the pleats in the fondant and smoothing it all the way down the cake, the fondant can dry out and give you the dreaded ‘elephant skin’.
-Nothing against elephants, in fact, I love the wrinkly beasts, but their skin texture sure ain’t attractive on a cake.
-Unless the cake is an elephant.
-But who wants to only ever make elephant cakes for the rest of their cake-life?

 Sure, there are magnificent cake decorators out there that can cover a cake in five minutes flat with no rips, no flaws and no swear words.
 I have no idea whether they are magicians, ninjas, or just purely brilliant decorators, but all I know is that I’m not one of them.
 There are probably also a lot of decorators who aren’t as ridiculously fussy as I am and don’t lose sleep over minor imperfections, but I do.
 I care.
 Too much, probably.
 But it’s a character flaw that I’m learning to live with.

-When I started this blog, I knew I never wanted to pass myself off as a pro decorator, as though I know what I’m doing, and that I can do anything.
-Because I’m not, I don’t, and I can’t.
-I’ve never been to a cake class, I’ve learnt what I know from the internet, books and from a cr*pload of trial, error, bad language and meltdowns.
+I’ve never been to a cake class, I’ve learnt what I know from the internet, books and from a hell of a lot of trial, error, bad language and meltdowns.
 And it’s that trial and error that led me to realise that sometimes, you just have to do things differently.

-And in this case, “different” for me is wrapping a cake in fondant instead of covering them in one piece.
-Sure, you do end up with seams but the way I wrap my cakes now results in seams which are neat, clean and barely visible unless you’re specifically looking for them.
+And in this case, “different” for me is wrapping a cake in fondant instead of covering it in one piece.
+Sure, you do end up with seams, but the way I wrap my cakes now results in seams that are neat, clean and barely visible unless you’re specifically looking for them.
 See?

-When I was first experimenting with wrapping a cake, I followed a few online tutorials which had various ways of covering the top of the cake, but most of them involved a lot of messy trimming, which made the seams, well, messy.
-Or they involved wrapping a cake with cut-to-size pieces of fondant, which could stretch and/or distort, ending up too big or too small, leaving either pieces that needed trimming or unsightly, unfixable gaps.
+When I was first experimenting with wrapping a cake with fondant, I followed a few online tutorials which had various ways of covering the top of the cake, but most of them involved a lot of messy trimming, which made the seams, well, messy.
+Or they wrapped the cake with cut-to-size pieces of fondant, which could stretch and/or distort, ending up too big or too small, leaving either pieces that needed trimming or unsightly unfixable gaps.
 Frankly, I found it all a bit hard, a bit imperfect, and almost as stressful as the all-in-one method.

-Then one day, while flipping a cake upside down to ganache it, I thought, why don’t I do that to cover it?!
+Then one day, while flipping a cake upside down to ganache it, I thought, why don’t I do that to cover it with fondant?!
 And as it turns out, it wasn’t a stupid idea.

-This method also means that the top seam of the cake will be on top of the cake, rather than around the side.
+Using this method means that the top seam of the fondant will be on top of the cake, rather than around the side.
 I prefer it this way as the seam is less visible from the front.
-If, for the purposes of your cake design, you want to have the seam on the side you’ll need to skip the first step of covering the top, and flip your cake upside down straight away.
+If, for the purposes of your cake design, you want to have the seam on the side, you’ll need to skip the first step of covering the top and flip your cake upside down straight away.
 Then follow the steps to wrap and trim the cake.
-Once that’s done, flip the cake back over then follow the steps to cover the top, flip the cake over again (onto another waxed paper covered board) and very carefully trim the excess.
+Once that’s done, flip the cake back over then follow the steps to cover the top, flip the cake over again (onto another waxed paper-covered board) and very carefully trim the excess.

-~Perfect ganache.
-Having a beautifully ganached cake will give you a great base for your fondant.
+- A good ganache base.
+Having a nicely ganached cake will give you a great base for covering it with fondant.
 In order to get that glorious sharp edge on your fondant, you need a sharp edge on your ganache.
 Check out my ganache tutorial if you need tips.
-I haven’t tried this technique with a buttercream covered cake, but I imagine as long as you use a fondant that sets firmly, and you’re confident working with fondant on a cold cake and the condensation issues it can cause, then it should work.
-If you’re not confident, then go with the ganache.

-~Thin fondant.
-The thinner you can roll your fondant, the neater your top seam will look.
+- Thin fondant.
+The thinner you roll your fondant, the neater your top seam will look.
 3-4mm is ideal, thinner if your fondant allows.
 If you happen to have a rolling pin with spacers, that will make it a whole lot easier to make sure your fondant is evenly rolled.
-I use the orange spacers on my rolling pin ( don’t quote me on this because I’ve had it for a million years, but I’m pretty sure mine is the large Wilton plastic rolling pin).
+I use the orange spacers on my large Wilton rolling pin.

-~Neat cuts.
-Using a pizza wheel to cut out your strip of fondant will help keep the bottom edge clean (and this edge will be on the top of your cake) Using a super sharp knife or scalpel to trim the seam at the back will make that seam neat too.
+- Neat cuts.
+Using a pizza cutter to cut out your strip of fondant will help keep the bottom edge clean (and this edge will be on the top of your cake).
+Using a super sharp knife or scalpel to trim the seam at the back will make that seam neat too.